 But a more specific answer to that question depends on the grow light you’re using.

 Choosing a Grow Light for Your Pepper Plants

-Many terrible mistakes are made at this step due to lack of information.
+People make many terrible mistakes at this step due to a lack of information.

-There are hundreds of grow lights out there and identifying the best ones can be challenging.
+There are hundreds of grow lights, and identifying the best ones can be challenging.

-There are several factors that you should take into consideration when choosing a grow light for your pepper plants.
+There are many factors you should take into consideration when choosing a grow light for your pepper plants.